p-value-sharma/flying_emissions/readme.md

 ## Project objective:
 Help me keep track of carbon emissions due to work-related flying.
 Method for estimating emissions comes from http://www.flightemissionmap.org/.
 I'm putting the code and tools online so that you too can visualize your flight emissions!
+(There is an instruction section below)

 ## This project includes:
 1. Flight tracking data entry tool - view only link: